 We create homes that dramatically capture views of the landscape.
 From the Chesapeake Bay to the Hollywood Hills to New York’s Central Park, the interior spaces of our homes maximize the view and develop an effortless connection of inside and outside.

 Chip established his firm in Annapolis, Maryland and worked there for more than twenty years designing homes in Annapolis and on Maryland’s Eastern Shore.
 He later opened a second office in Los Angeles and became known for Modernist new houses and restoration projects including the seminal mid-century modern Broughton House designed by architect Criag Ellwood.
 After closing the LA office, he and his wife Barbara purchased property in Hudson, NY, and soon opened a second office there.
 He is passionate about architecture and inspires his staff to make every project a fun journey of discovery.
 By listening to their clients’ unique needs and wants, the simple pleasure of creating something new results in a legacy home for the client.
-To date, the firm has received over 45 awards for regional and international projects including a residence in Merida, Mexico, which was the cover story for Metropolitan Home Magazine.
+To date, the firm has received over 45 awards for regional and international projects including a residence in Merida, Mexico, which was featured in Architectural Digest.

 His restoration work in Maryland includes purchasing the Frederick Douglass home in Highland Beach, MD.
 He and his wife Barbara restored this iconic house but soon realized the house belonged to the people of Maryland and to the nation.
 They were instrumental in obtaining National Register of Historic Places designation for the house that is now the non-profit Frederick Douglass Museum and Cultural Center.
 Chip is also a writer whose articles on Annapolis architecture can be found here: